Hugh Facy

 Hugh Facy (fl.
 1618; surname also Facey, Facie, Facye or Facio), was an English composer from the Renaissance.
 He composed largely choral or keyboard pieces.

 Life

 Facy acted as an assistant to John Lugge, the organist at Exeter Cathedral and a secondary chorister.
 He possibly traveled abroad after his term at Exeter.

 Music and influence

-It is believed that Facy had Roman Catholic sympathies.
-Because of this, his pieces tended to be influenced by Italy.
-His pieces are theorized to be composed outside of England.
+It is likely that Facy was a Roman Catholic in Italy, although it is not known whether he converted after he left England or was already Catholic when he left the country.
+The openly religious themes of his work, such as veneration of the Virgin Mary, make it probable that he composed much of his work abroad, as open Marian veneration was not tolerated in England at the time of his composing.